 1. Learn How to Drive the RV You Plan to Use

-Driving a motor home, or pulling an RV, has more in common with driving a commercial big-rig truck than you might realize.
-Keeping the RV between the lines, accelerating, braking, using only mirrors to see what’s behind you, watching tires in motion, and passing vehicles just top the list of maneuvers that handle very differently from a car, SUV or pickup.
-And DO get plenty of practice backing your RV up so that you can back into a campsite.
+Driving a motorhome, or pulling an RV, has more in common with driving a commercial big-rig truck than you might realize.
+Keeping the RV between the lines, accelerating, braking, using only mirrors to see what’s behind you, watching tires in motion, and passing vehicles just top the list of maneuvers that handle very differently from a car, SUV, or pickup.
+And make sure you get plenty of practice backing your RV up so that you can back into a campsite.

 2. RV Insurance and Road Service

 Make sure your insurance covers every aspect of your RV trip.
 Be sure to research road services that specialize in RVs.
 Only a few road service companies will tow the trailer, too.
 You don’t want to leave all of your possessions in a trailer on the side of the road.

 - Does your auto insurance cover your trailer?